Finding large counterexamples by selectively exploring the Pachner graph: Key tools

 \begin{proof} Suppose the input triangulation $\mathcal{F}$ is fibred over an annulus with one exceptional fibre.
-We need to prove that the algorithm will not return \False.
-Since $\mathcal{F}$ has incompressible boundary, it suffices to show that the algorithm will find an annulus of the desired type.
-As we already observed, up to isotopy, the only vertical essential annulus in $\mathcal{F}$ is a vertical annulus $A$ that cuts $\mathcal{F}$ into a single solid torus.
-Proposition~\ref{prop:essAnnTor} tells us that $A$ appears as either a vertex normal surface or the double of a vertex normal surface, and hence that the algorithm returns \Unknown\ in step~\ref{item:cutOneAnnulus}. \end{proof}
+We need to prove that the algorithm will not return \False; the proof is almost identical to the proof of Proposition~\ref{prop:cutTwoSolidTori}.
+Since $\mathcal{F}$ is $\partial$-irreducible, the algorithm cannot return \False\ in step~\ref{item:cutOneEnum}.
+Thus, it suffices to show that the algorithm will find an annulus that cuts $\mathcal{F}$ into a single solid torus, and hence return \Unknown\ in step~\ref{item:cutOneAnnulus}.
+For this, observe that $\mathcal{F}$ has (up to isotopy) exactly one vertical essential annulus $A$, and that $A$ has exactly the required property; Proposition~\ref{prop:essAnnTor} then tells us that $A$ appears as either a vertex normal surface or the double of a vertex normal surface, so the algorithm will find $A$ amongst the normal surfaces that it generates in step~\ref{item:cutOneEnum}. \end{proof}

-With all this in mind, we are finally ready to present our main algorithm.
+We are finally ready to present our algorithm for testing whether $e$ is a Seifert fibre edge (Algorithm~\ref{algm:seifert}).
 We have already mentioned that the difficult case is testing whether $e$ is isotopic to a regular fibre, and that in this case $\mathcal{D}$ must have several vertical essential annuli and vertical essential tori.
-Thus, the overall strategy is similar to the previous two algorithms: use Proposition~\ref{prop:essAnnTor} to try to rule out the existence of these vertical essential surfaces.
+With this in mind, the overall strategy is similar to the previous two algorithms: use Proposition~\ref{prop:essAnnTor} to try to rule out the existence of these vertical surfaces.